-From Year 8-11, information from internal evaluations, teacher observations and final exams contribute to the formation of groups.
+From Year 8 - 11, information from internal evaluations, teacher observations and final exams contribute to the formation of groups.

-A student may move from one set to another throughout the year based on academic performance.
-It often takes place at the end of an Assessment Period or the start of the next one, and is done in order to ensure students achieve their maximum potential.
+A student may move from one set to another.
+Throughout the year based on academic performance it often takes place at the end of an Assessment Period or the start of the next one, and is done in order to ensure students achieve their maximum potential.

 Please rest assured that there is no difference in the curriculum students follow, the exams the students sit or the books the students use.
-Different groupings simply allow for students to make the greatest possible progress whilst using the most suitable teaching styles.
+Different groupings simply allow for students to make the possible progress, using the most suitable teaching styles.

-Criteria for Progression from Year 7 to Year 8
+Criteria for Progression from Year 8 to Year 9

-- 1. A pass grade at this level is from grade 5 to 9. - 2.
-Students will only be allowed to progress to the next year if they have passed ALL subjects with a grade 5 or higher. - 3.
-If a student fails: - 1 Subject The student will have the opportunity to resit the subject in August (Resit dates 26th & 27th August 2020). - 2 Subjects The student will have the opportunity to resit the subjects in August (Resit dates 26th & 27th August 2020). - 3 Subjects The student will have the opportunity to resit the subjects in August.
+- 1. A pass grade at this level is from grade 9 to 5. - 2.
+Students will only be allowed to progress to the next year if they have passed ALL subjects with a grade 5 or higher.

+3. If a student fails:

+- 1 Subject Students have the opportunity to resit the subject in August.
+(Resit dates 26th & 27th August 2020). - 2 Subjects Students have the opportunity to resit the subjects in August.
+(Resit dates 26th & 27th August 2020). - 3 Subjects Students have the opportunity to resit the subjects in August.
 (Resit dates 26th & 27th August 2020). - 4 Subjects or more No resit opportunity.
-The ONLY option for the student will be to repeat the year or leave the school.
+The student's ONLY option will be to repeat the year or leave the school.

-In Personal Development, Religion, Ethics, and PE, resits consist of a project to be handed in on the 26th or 27th August 2020, rather than an exam.
+In Personal Development, Religion, Ethics, and PE, resits consist of a project to be handed in on the 26th or 27th August 2020 rather than an exam.

-4. If a student fails resits in August, a 'Claustro' meeting (attended by SLT and the school Psychologist) will be held to decide if the student will be given the opportunity to repeat the year or not.
+4. If a student fails resits in August, a 'Claustro' meeting (attended by SLT and the school psychologist) will be held to decide if the student will be given the opportunity to repeat the year or not.
 Students cannot repeat a year more than once during their education at Caxton College.